apache/arrow/docs/source/developers/java/development.rst

 Automatically fixing code style issues
 --------------------------------------

-- You can also just check the style without building the project with ``mvn spotless:check``.
+- You can check the style without building the project with ``mvn spotless:check``.
 - The Java code style can be corrected from the command line by using the following commands: ``mvn spotless:apply``.

 .. code-block:: bash